What Is Phishing? How to Spot and Avoid Scams in 2026

 Adversary-in-the-Middle (AitM) Phishing

-Instead of stealing passwords, consent phishing tricks users into granting OAuth permissions to malicious applications.
-The fake app requests access to email, files, or contacts through legitimate OAuth flows.
-Because no password is entered, traditional phishing defenses don't trigger.
-Once granted, attackers maintain persistent access even if the user changes their password.
+Instead of stealing passwords, consent phishing tricks users into granting OAuth permissions to malicious applications through legitimate-looking authorization flows.
+Because no password is entered, traditional phishing defenses don't trigger alerts.
+Once access is granted, attackers maintain persistent access to email, files, and contacts—even if the user later changes their password.

-This technique is particularly effective against cloud platforms like Microsoft 365 and Google Workspace.
-Organizations should implement application consent policies, monitor OAuth grants, and regularly audit third-party application permissions.
+This technique is especially effective against Microsoft 365 and Google Workspace environments.
+Organizations should implement application consent policies that require administrator approval for third-party OAuth grants, monitor existing OAuth permissions regularly, and audit third-party application access quarterly.

 Supply Chain Phishing

-Attackers compromise legitimate business partners and use those trusted relationships to phish downstream targets.
-For example, compromising an accounting firm's email allows attackers to send convincing phishing messages to all their clients.
-These attacks exploit established trust relationships and often bypass technical controls because messages originate from legitimate, whitelisted sources.
+Attackers compromise legitimate business partners and use those established trust relationships to phish downstream targets.
+A compromised accounting firm's email, for example, allows attackers to send convincing phishing messages to every client with no technical indicators of compromise.
+These attacks bypass technical controls because messages originate from legitimate, whitelisted sources.

 Defense requires vendor risk management programs, out-of-band verification for unusual requests from partners, and security requirements in vendor contracts.
-Tax professionals should be especially vigilant about requests from software vendors, payroll providers, or professional associations during tax season.
+Tax professionals should be especially cautious about unexpected requests from software vendors, payroll providers, or professional associations—particularly during filing season when the urgency of requests seems more plausible.

 Technical Email Security Controls